Bard Ermentrout (Distinguished University Professor, PhD)

 Dr. Huang is interested in computational modeling and mathematical analysis of neural networks.
 She develops theoretical approaches to understanding circuit dynamics and information processing in sensory systems.
 Her work focuses on how different task and stimulus contexts change neuronal responses and the implications on neural coding, with an emphasis on neural variability.

-Rubin's Research (Professor, Department Chair)
+Jonathan Rubin (Professor, PhD, Department Chair)

 Dr. Rubin works on both theoretical and applied problems coming from neuroscience, as well as on inflammation and related medical issues, in collaboration with students, postdocs, and medical school faculty.
 In the neuroscience area, Dr. Rubin's research focuses on rhythmic activity patterns and control in respiratory and locomotor networks, pathological dynamics and therapeutic interventions for movement disorders such as Parkinson's disease, neuronal dynamics associated with decision-making, propagation of activity on graphs, and bursting and other multiple timescale activity patterns.
 Many of his projects fall into the general theme of spatio-temporal pattern formation in coupled cell networks.

 Dr. Streipert is interested in applying discrete mathematical models to biology with a specific focus on ecology and disease modeling.
 Dr. Streipert is interested in formulating and applying biologically relevant discrete models and developing analytical techniques to analyze these systems.
 Questions of particular interest to her are the effects of intrinsic factors (such as evolution of traits, delay, and underlying time structure) and extrinsic factors (such as environmental fluctuations, harvest, and habitat loss) on a species' survival, coexistence, and movement.
 In an epidemic setting, the corresponding interests relate to the effects of intrinsic and extrinsic factors on the development of a pandemic and recovery of such.